Montedio Yamagata: Stadium

-Since joining the J.League, Yamagata Prefectural Sports Park Athletics Stadium (currently known as for sponsorship reasons ND Soft Stadium Yamagata, ND Star) has been used as their home stadium.
+Since joining the J.League, Montedio has been using the ND Soft Stadium Yamagata as their home stadium.

-The new stadium, with a planned capacity of 20,000 people—similar to the current ND Stadium—will feature stands designed for cold regions and a full roof for spectators, in line with the J.League club license.
+The new stadium, with a planned capacity of 21,292 spectators—similar to the current ND Stadium—will feature stands designed for cold regions and a full roof for spectators, in line with the J.League club license.
 Tendo Mayor Shinji Yamamoto has expressed plans to secure a new parking lot to replace the current one, which will serve as the construction site.
 Yamagata Prefecture Governor Mieko Yoshimura stated that the prefecture intends to cooperate with land use based on the mayor's plans.